YuriNiella/RSP/README.md

 Used to estimate the shortest in-water paths.
-Each animal monitored is analysed individually and all detections are assigned to separate **tracks**: a sequence of detections with intervals shorter than 24 hours (by default, maximum.time = 24).
+Each animal monitored is analysed individually and all detections are assigned to separate **tracks**: a sequence of detections with intervals shorter than 24 hours (by default, max.time = 24).
 When the animal is not detected for a period of time longer than the maximum.time argument, a new track is created.

 **dynBBMM()**